-- (2) In preparing an emergency plan, the operator must consult with: - (a) the emergency service organisations with responsibility for the area in which the major hazard facility is located; and emergency service organisations will participate in the testing; and
+- In the case of a body corporate-\$30 000. - (2) In preparing an emergency plan, the operator must consult with: - (a) the emergency service organisations with responsibility for the area in which the major hazard facility is located; and

 (b) in relation to the off-site health and safety consequences of a major incident occurring-the local authority.